codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/what-is-the-codefresh-yaml.md

 To build your pipeline using a ```codefresh.yml``` file, in the General Settings section, toggle the ```Use YML build``` option to the **ON** position.

 {% include image.html lightbox="true" file="/images/5c37025-Screen_Shot_2017-10-16_at_9.50.48_PM.png" url="/images/5c37025-Screen_Shot_2017-10-16_at_9.50.48_PM.png" alt="pipeline definition options" caption="Switching between the legacy build engine and the YAML build engine" max-width="40%" %}

+## Yaml validation

+If you are editing Codefresh yaml within the Codefresh GUI, the editor will automatically highlight errors as they happen.

+This allows you to make quick edits (and possibly run some builds) straight from the GUI.
+Once you are happy with your pipeline you should commit it to your repository as `codefresh.yml` (pipeline as code).

+{% include
+image.html
+lightbox="true"
+file="/images/codefresh-yaml/inline-editor.png"
+url="/images/codefresh-yaml/inline-editor.png"
+alt="Graphical Inline Yaml Editor" caption="Graphical Inline Yaml Editor" max-width="40%"
+%}

+You can also validate the pipeline yaml outside of the UI by using the [Codefresh CLI](https://codefresh-io.github.io/cli/).
+The CLI has a [validate parameter](https://codefresh-io.github.io/cli/validation/) that can check one or more files for syntax errors

+{% highlight shell %}
+{% raw %}
+$codefresh validate codefresh.yml
+Yaml not valid:
+  - "invalid-property" is not allowed
+{% endraw %}
+{% endhighlight %}

+For more information on where the YAML file can be stored see the [creating pipelines page]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/).

 ## Execution flow